dirigeants/klasa/guides/Piece Basics/CreatingSQLProviders.md

 	// In PGSQL, arrays are supported, and they have the following notation.
 If it's not
 	// supported, it's advised to not use this option, it defaults to `() => 'TEXT'`, which
 	// enables the JSON.parse/JSON.stringify mechanism from SQLProvider.

+	// The following line converts a datatype, i.e. `INTEGER`, into `INTEGER[]` when the SchemaPiece
+	// takes arrays and they are supported by the SQL database.
 	array: type => `${type}[]`,
 	// The following function wraps the datatype generated with the previous options and the
 	// default value from the SchemaPiece instance, plus the name.
 In PGSQL, names that have